DataPrep Orchestrator

 DATAPREP_OUTPUT_PROFILE_NAME | Optional - defaults to output | Name with which the profile for output storage is saved |

-Azure as Input Storage
+Azure as input storage

 "Prep My Data":